geoserver/geoserver/doc/en/user/source/community/features-templating/rest.rst

    * - PATCH
      - application/xml, text/xml, application/json, text/json.
      - text/plain.
-     - Update the rule with the specified id using the fields specified in the rule provided in the request body.
-Unspecified fields remanin unchanged.
+     - Allows partial updates of the rule with the specified id using the fields specified in the rule provided in the request body.
+It uses a `JSON merge patch like strategy <https://datatracker.ietf.org/doc/html/rfc7386>`_
      - 201.
    * - DELETE
      -